taiatulislam/burger-valley/README.md

    ```

 4. **Set Up Environment Variables:**
-   Create a `.env` file in the root directory and add the following variables
+   Create a `.env` file in the root directory and add the variables.

 5. **Run the Development Server:**
    ```